Electric vehicle owners don’t buy gas. States look for other ways to pay for roads and bridges.

 The downward revenue trend is already playing out in Pennsylvania, where gas tax revenues dropped an estimated $250 million last year compared with 2019, according to the state's independent fiscal office.

-Inflation has also driven up the cost of transportation materials, further exacerbating budget concerns.
+Inflation has also driven up the cost of transportation materials, exacerbating budget concerns.

 That could mean cuts to winter snow plowing and the striping and paving of roads, as well as layoffs of as many as 1,000 transportation employees.